Creatiwity/witycms-doc/slideshow.md

 ![](slideshow-01.png)
 ## Add a slide

-When you click on “**Add a slide**”, you are redirected to a new page, here is where you can create your new slide.
+Click on the green button “**Add a slide**”, on the top right of the back-office to create a new slide.

 ![](slideshow-02.png)